The Basics

 • Rental car insurance

-• Status at a hotel chain
+• Status at a hotel chain (free room upgrades, late check-out)

 • Annual travel credits